Kvilt1/glasir_timetable/README.md

 ## Installation

-See [INSTALLATION.md](INSTALLATION.md) for detailed instructions.
+See [INSTALLATION.md](INSTALLATION.md) for detailed setup instructions.

 ---

+## Testing

+The project uses `pytest` for running tests.
+Mocks are utilized to isolate components during unit testing.

+For details on the testing strategy and how to run tests, see the [Testing Documentation](docs/testing.md).

+---

 ## Contributing

-Contributions welcome!
-Please fork, create a branch, and submit a pull request.
+Contributions are welcome!
+Please fork the repository, create a feature branch, and submit a pull request.

 ---

 ## License

 MIT License.
-See LICENSE file.
+See the LICENSE file for details.